jahleeljackson/essays/README.md

 5. Accrual and improvement of skills.

     Accrual and improvement of skills can be redefined into what they actually are: a transformation of one's abilities.
 I believe that a sincere confidence[[1.8]](#18) in one's abilities and an extensive reservoir of skills does well to increase the domain of one's autonomy.
 This parameter can also be thought of as an offspring of "the pursuit of ambitious goals" & "voracious consumption of novel or interesting information".
-Traits inhereted from the former are the stretching of one's current faculties to encompass greater abilities.
-Traits inhereted from the latter manifest as refusal to accept a reality where your current self is the upper limit of all you can do, know, or understand.
+Traits inherited from the former are the stretching of one's current faculties to encompass greater abilities.
+Traits inherited from the latter manifest as refusal to accept a reality where your current self is the upper limit of all you can do, know, or understand.

     sine qua nons: